0123gabriel/Ubuntu_ROS_Tutorial/Install_Build_CARLA.md

 https://github.com/0123gabriel/Ubuntu_ROS_Tutorial/assets/108648272/d21bab78-6606-4cfc-aa84-e3e0e8bdf3e2

-To play with the simulation you can generate vehicles by this bash commands in onther Terminal.
+To play with the simulation you can generate vehicles by this bash commands in another Terminal.

 ```bash
 cd carla/PythonAPI/examples